-Well, the normal stuff that’s not good for us humans is often not good for our four legged friends and usually for about the same reason
+The normal stuff that’s not good for us humans is often not good for our four-legged friends and usually for about the same reason.

 - Sugar – there’s no upside for humans or dogs eating sugar.
-Also, as mentioned above, artificial sugar such as Xylitol is very dangerous for dogs
+Also, as mentioned above, artificial sugar such as Xylitol is dangerous for dogs.

-- Raw eggs – danger of salmonella or E Coli poisoning
+- Raw eggs – the danger of salmonella or E Coli poisoning

-- Human vitamins – The multi-vitamins we take that contain “100% of the recommended RDA of this-or-that” is waaay over the recommended RDA for a dog.
-Giving a dog multivitamins can quickly cause mineral overdose.
-Prenatal vitamins are the worst – the amount of iron in a prenatal vitamin is very dangerous to dogs.
+- Human vitamins – The multi-vitamins we take containing “100% of the recommended RDA of this-or-that” are way over the recommended RDA for dogs.
+Giving a dog multivitamins can quickly cause a mineral overdose.
+Prenatal vitamins are the worst – the amount of iron in a prenatal vitamin is dangerous to dogs.

 What do you do if your dog eats dangerous food?

 But if the time comes where treatment is required, an emergency call to your vet is always the best first step.
-You should have the number to your vet and after hours emergency vet on speed dial and hanging from your refrigerator on a magnet for easy access.
+You should have the number to your vet and after-hours emergency vet on speed dial and hang it from your refrigerator on a magnet for easy access.
 Right?

 The Pet Poison Helpline has been helping pet owners for over 15 years.
 Their number is 855-764-7661.
-Note that there is currently $59 fee that is charged when you call.
+Note that there is currently a $59 fee that is charged when you call.
 Follow on consultations are included in that.
-Trust me, in an emergency situation, the $59 is money well spent and you will be speaking with an expert.
+Trust me, in an emergency, the $59 is money well spent, and you will be speaking with an expert.

 It hurts my feelings a bit that folks ask this, but ask it they do.
 So I feel compelled to mention it.